WatchingWatches/GradientInfill/Orca/README.md

 This means, that the preview inside of the slicer doesn't show the changes of the script.

 ### Investigate the modifyed gcode (recommended):
-The following steps are recommended and should be perfomed everytime, until you trust the script.
+The following steps are recommended and should be performed everytime, until you trust the script.
 There might be errors specific to your gcode, which i haven't thought of.
 Those could potentially damage your printer.

-Open the file inside of a gcode viewer, to take a look at the modifyed gcode.
+Open the file inside of a gcode viewer (drag the gcode file into orca slicer), to take a look at the modifyed gcode.
 Select the line width color scheme to see the difference.
 Open the two files inside of notepad++ and compare both files with a plugin called "compare".
 The program will mark all of the changes in between both files.
 This is the safest check, since the gcode previewer can give a wrong impression.

 ## General advice: